ivotron/quiho-popper/paper/paper.md

 from @Tbl:machines (`issdm-41` and `r320` in this case).
 ](pipelines/single-node/results/figures/corrmatrix_underfit.png){#fig:corrmatrix_underfit}

-![FGRUP for `redis-set` obtained from only two randomly selected machines from @Tbl:machines (`issdm-41` and `r320` in this case).
+![IRUP for `redis-set` obtained from only two randomly selected machines from @Tbl:machines (`issdm-41` and `r320` in this case).
 ](pipelines/single-node/results/figures/redis-set_underfit.png){#fig:redis_underfit}

-[^brevity]: For brevity, we omit other results that corroborate FGRUPs can correctly identify resource utilization patterns.
+[^brevity]: For brevity, we omit other results that corroborate IRUPs can correctly identify resource utilization patterns.
 All these are available in the github repository associated to this article.

-## Simulating Regressions {#sec:fgrups-for-simulated}
+## Simulating Regressions {#sec:irups-for-simulated}

 In this section we test the effectiveness of _quiho_ to detect performance simulations that are artificially induced.
 We induce